The Best Hikes in LA

 Eagle Rock and Temescal Peak

-This hike is located in Topanga State Park, the largest state park in the Santa Monica Mountains and in LA proper.
+This hike is located in Topanga State Park, the largest state park in the Santa Monica Mountains and in Los Angeles proper.
 Despite its accessibility and popularity, its size makes this hike quiet and isolated.

 And since it is part of a state park, the Eagle Rock and Temescal Peak are easy to find with proper signs and trials.

 Along the 7-mile loop, you will encounter a robust display of flowering meadows.
-You will also get a peek of the Pacific Ocean, the Los Padres Mountains, the Santa Monica Mountain Range, and even distant views of LA.
+You will also get a peek of the Pacific Ocean, the Los Padres Mountains, the Santa Monica Mountain Range, and even distant views of Los Angeles.

 Eagle Rock is just 2 miles from the Trippet Ranch Trailhead.
 You will notice the dramatic protruding bolder in the distance after only 1 mile of hiking.